vhbelvadi/Footnotation/README.md

 # Footnotation
-A simple footnotes plugin for Wordpress, based on fd-footnotes
+A simple footnotes plugin for Wordpress, based on fd-footnotes.